-Physician/Practitioner services, including provider's office visits You pay \$0.
-Covered services include: Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your healthcare provider orders it to see if you need medical treatment Certain telehealth (virtual) services, including: Urgently Needed Services; Home Health Services; Primary Care Physician Services; Occupational Therapy Services; Individual Sessions for Behavioral Health Specialty Services; Other Healthcare Professional; Individual Sessions for Psychiatric Services; Physical Therapy and Speech-Language Pathology Services; Individual Sessions for Outpatient Substance Abuse You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home
+Physician/Practitioner services, including provider's office visits

+- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your healthcare provider orders it to see if you need medical treatment - Certain telehealth (virtual) services, including: Urgently Needed Services; Home Health Services; Primary Care Physician Services; Occupational Therapy Services; Individual Sessions for Behavioral Health Specialty Services; Other Healthcare Professional; Individual Sessions for Psychiatric Services; Physical Therapy and Speech-Language Pathology Services; Individual Sessions for Outpatient Substance Abuse - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth includes access to Teladoc for urgent and behavioral health services. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home